 Blended learning has definite benefits to those who implement it, including:

 More productive use of time by both students and instructors.
 Increased engagement from students.
-Reduced need for face-to-face interaction between students and teachers.
+Reduced the need for face-to-face interaction between students and teachers.

 Adding some strategy games and time for collaborative work are also ways to increase engagement.
 Students know they have time set aside for games when they need a mental break from the material or revising and revising to create better work.